Monday, September 30, 2024

 This is going to be a very short blog post.
 I'll explain why later.
 It was another busy week until...well, I digress.
 Dusty and Sandy went to the groomer this week.
 Here they are, checking the state of the neighborhood after getting home.

-The AQI fluctuated from good hazardous.
+The AQI fluctuated from good to hazardous.
 We tried to keep an eye on it and get out when it was no higher than moderate.
-We took a nice long walk before grooming time.
+We took a nice long walk before grooming time on Thursday.

-We took the flap out of the dog door for the summer, but we have a metal panel that we can use to close it, so the dogs have to ask to go out.
+We took the flap out of the dog door for the summer, but we have a metal panel that we can use to close it, but when we do, the dogs have to ask to go out.
+We've been keeping it closed because of the air quality (or lack thereof).
 Everything outdoors is covered in ash, and some of it creeps inside.

 After their grooming appointment, I took the pups outside to get some portraits.
 They don't stay pretty for long.
 Here's Dusty.